mrwingkong/portix-linux/README.md

 # portix-linux

+This guide includes complete steps to successfully install Artix Linux using Openrc including booting for UEFI & Legacy BIOS.

-**KWin compositor & pman .xzm module intergration project for LXQT desktop enviorment**
+**KWin compositor & pman .xzm module intergration project for the LXQT desktop enviorment**

-A personal take on Artix Linux, inspired by Porteus Linux and its derivatives (especially the modular `.xzm` package approach).
+THis is a personal take on Artix Linux, inspired by Porteus Linux and its derivatives (especially the modular `.xzm` package approach).

 Originally developed and tested on the **Lenovo ThinkPad X1 2-in-1 Aura Edition (Intel Core Ultra) Laptop**.